One click render 3Ds Max

 When the plugin is installed you will see "Render with Anima" in "Rendering" tab in 3Ds Max.

-Plugin interface has the following elements:
+The plugin contains the following elements:

-- "Render" button.
+- "Render" button

 Demorender is a free test render that helps you to check the correctness of the final image.
 Among this, demorender allows you to find out the exact render time and the cost of your project.